The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 <title>Access denied</title>

-To get a clearer understanding, we saved the response locally to view it in a browser.
+To get a clearer understanding, we saved the HTML response locally so we could view it in a browser.
+Here's how it looks:

 Click to open the image in full screen

-That happened because it detected our request as that of a bot and blocked us out.
+The error happened because Cloudflare detected our request as bot-like and blocked it.
 To bypass this Cloudflare error page, you must appear as human as possible.
+Cloudscraper can help you do this to some extent.
+We'll explain more in the next section.

 Here's how to do it.